Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 # Generating Matchups - Creating $E$

 We want to generate a graph $G = (V, E)$.
-This represents the second step of our solution, and determines which matchups will be available to be assigned.
+This represents the second step of our solution, and determines the matchups that will be available to be assigned.

 We want to